HeardLibrary/digital-scholarship/script/python/hack.md

 print(data)
 ```

 This took a lot of time and effort to achieve, and it required basic understanding about JSON, HTTP, dictionaries, and the requests module.
-But with some digging and sorting out the helpful information from the giant mass of confusing information, I was able to solve the problems.
+But with some digging and sorting out the helpful information from the giant mass of confusing information, I was able to solve the problem.
+And now I have some basic code that I can reuse any time I need to retrieve data from an API that uses OAuth2 authentication.

 Revised 2019-02-18